mittagessen/kraken/docs/ketos.rst

 -------------

 Transcription is done through local browser based HTML transcription environments.
-These are created by the ``ketos transcrib`` command line util.
+These are created by the ``ketos transcribe`` command line util.
 Its basic input is just a number of image files and an output path to write the HTML file to:

 .. code-block:: console

-        $ ketos transcrib -o output.html image_1.png image_2.png ...
+        $ ketos transcribe -o output.html image_1.png image_2.png ...

 While it is possible to put multiple images into a single transcription environment splitting into one-image-per-HTML will ease parallel transcription